open-resources/stats_bank/content/public/005.Foundations for inference/openstax_C8_Q13_to_Q22/openstax_C8_Q13_to_Q22.md

     params_part9_option4_value: The error bound would decrease.
     params_part9_option5_value: The sample size would increase.
     params_part9_option6_value: The sample size would decrease.
-    params_part9_statement1_value: What would happen if 13.0 heads of lettuce were sampled instead of 26, and the error bound remained the same?
+    params_part9_statement1_value: What would happen if 36 heads of lettuce were sampled instead of 18, and the error bound remained the same?
-    params_part9_statement1_matches: CL-Decrease
+    params_part9_statement1_matches: CL-Increase
-    params_part9_statement2_value: What would happen if 13.0 heads of lettuce were sampled instead of 26, and the confidence level remained the same?
+    params_part9_statement2_value: What would happen if 36 heads of lettuce were sampled instead of 18, and the confidence level remained the same?
-    params_part9_statement2_matches: EBM-Increase
+    params_part9_statement2_matches: EBM-Decrease
 ---
 # {{ params_vars_title }}
 A sample of {{ params.sample_size }} heads of lettuce was selected.
 Assume that the population distribution of head weight is normal.
 The weight of each head of lettuce was then recorded.
 The mean weight was {{ params.x_bar }} pounds with a standard deviation of {{ params.sample_stdev }} pounds.
 The population standard deviation is known to be {{ params_sigma }} pounds.